-In this tutorial, I won't show you how you can create a gradient in Photoshop -- rather I'll suggest that you download many of the free and commercial gradient sets available on Photoshop related web sites.
-Some of the best gradient sets are available from Graphicxtras -- and we used their gradients in this tutorial.
+In this tutorial, we won't show you how you can create a gradient in Photoshop.
+Rather we'll suggest that you download many of the free and commercial gradient sets available on Photoshop-related websites.
+Some of the best gradient sets are available from Graphicxtras, and we used their gradients in this tutorial.

 Loading Gradients in Photoshop

 To use a third-party gradient set in Photoshop, you first need to load it.
 These instructions are for Photoshop CS but should work similarly for other recent versions.

 - Place the gradient set (.GRD) file in any folder on your computer.

 - In Photoshop select the Edit | Preset Manager option to open the Preset Manager dialog box.
 From the Preset Type dropdown box, select Gradients, and then click Load, as shown in Figure 1, below.

 - Navigate to and select the gradient file and click Load.
 The gradient will be added to the Preset Manager.
 After loading the gradient, click Done.

 - The next time you visit the Gradient palette, you'll see the new loaded gradient set within the available gradients.